DLR-VF/UrMoAC/docs/mkdocs/index.md

 The tool has been developed at the [Institute of Transport Research](http://www.dlr.de/vf) of the [German Aerospace Center](http://www.dlr.de).

 Its methods are comprehensively described in [[1]](Publications.md#1), yet this document might be outdated.
 We hope to include further documentation at these pages.

-<norelease>Please note that this documentation describes the github-version (master branch) of this tool.
-It may differ from the past release.
-We highly advice you to use one of the past, stable releases.
-A documentation should be included.</norelease>

 **When using it, you should cite it as:**